HuYunhai-Alex/DREAM/README.md

 ```bash
 python -m dream.application.webui --ea-model-path /home/apc/models/DREAM-Vicuna-7B-v1.3 --base-model-path /home/apc/models/vicuna-7b-v1.3 --model-type vicuna --total-token 8
 ```
 The *total-token* is the number of draft tokens.
 For smaller models and advanced GPUs, this value can be set larger.
 Adjusting according to the specific device and model can achieve better results.
-If set to -1, DREAM-2 will automatically configure this parameter.
+If set to -1, DREAM will automatically configure this parameter.

 ### With Code
 You can use our provided "eagenerate" for speedup generation just like using 'generate' from Hugging Face.
 Here is an example.